gargshobhit90/Roomba-WiFi/README.md

 WiShield, attempts to connect to the specified WiFi network and gets an IP address.
 Note: At this point, Arduino and your PC can be disconnected.
-2. Telnet to your device's IP address.
+2. Telnet to your device's IP address displayed on the Serial Monitor in the Arduino IDE.
 3. Turn on Roomba.
-Press ? [return] to check availability.
+Press '? [return]' to check availability.
-4. Press r to establish Arduino's connection with Roomba.
+4. Press r to send commands to establish Arduino's connection with Roomba.
 5. Play!